Ellen Lipton Hollander: Notable cases

 In BP P.L.C. v.
 Mayor and City Council of Baltimore, a June 2019 ruling, Hollander ruled for the city of Baltimore that they could receive damages for climate liability in the city.
-The 4th circuit affirmed Hollander's ruling, but the U.S. Supreme Court ruled that more factors had to be considered.
+The 4th circuit affirmed Hollander's ruling, but the U.S. Supreme Court, in overturning Hollander's ruling, found that more factors had to be considered.
 However, Sara Gross, a lawyer for Baltimore, noted that “Judge Hollander has already rejected every single one of the fossil fuel defendants’ arguments, as have federal district court judges in ten other climate damage and deception cases around the country".

 Personal

 Hollander married her husband, Rich Hollander, in 1972.
 The couple has three children, including Baltimore Orioles broadcaster Brett Hollander.